Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/Hardware/Stage_1.md

  * `Tile Status - Status column`: Shows the Tiles (24,0),(25,0) are in lock stall and the tile (25,1) is in stream stall.
 If there are no stalls, you can see the `Disabled/Done` state.
  * `Tile Status - Stalled Net/Port`: Shows the corresponding Nets/Ports where the stall happened.
 Observe the small bubble at the stream port of the peak_detect kernel in the graph view.
  * `Tile Status - PC`: Shows the current Program Counter value.
-It can be crossprobed with the  compiler generated source code by clicking on it.
+It can be cross-probed with the  compiler generated source code by clicking on it.
  * `DMA Status`: Shows each tile's DMA input/output channel status.

  For more information, refer to [Analyzing AI Engine Status in Vitis Analyzer](https://docs.amd.com/r/en-US/ug1076-ai-engine-environment/AI-Engine-Stall-Analysis-in-the-Vitis-IDE) in the *AI Engine Tools and Flows User Guide* (UG1076).